camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

         * A new access token MUST not be issued if the user has revoked their consent.
         * A new access token MUST not be issued if the client status regarding the requested API access has changed.

-#### Refresh Token Usage Error Response

-This document requires that the error `invalid_grant` MUST be used in the [error response](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2) if user consent is required.
+---
+**NOTE**

 New user consent might be required if e.g. the user revoked their consent and the issued access tokens and refresh token are not valid anymore.
+As defined in [error response](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2) the error returned in this case is `invalid_grant`.

+---

 ### Refresh Token Security